 “Golf can be a hard game at the best of times, but it can also be a great release from everyday life so we really hope that every single person who comes to our venue to use our equipment and tries to improve their game takes something positive from the experience.”

-The next clinic, which is open to complete novices as well as people who have played golf before, takes place from 10am-12pm on Tuesday, 13 April.
+Clinics are open to complete novices as well as people who have played golf before.
+They take place twice a month on Tuesdays.
 Family and friends are invited to come along and show their support.

 All equipment, including clubs and balls, is provided but attendees are also welcome to bring their own.